why-yashh/why-yashh/README.md

 ---

 <p align="center">
-  ⭐ If you like my work, consider starring my repositories
+  ⭐ If you find my work interesting, feel free to star my repositories
   <br/>
-  🚀 Let’s build something amazing together!
+  🚀 Always open to learning, building, and collaborating
 </p>